This story was originally published in September 2020

 Colleges in Canada are best known for their training programs for the skilled trades, like tool and die making or plumbing, but Denise Amyot, president and CEO of Colleges and Institutes Canada, points out that there are 10,000 different programs at colleges and institutes across Canada.
 “There’s enough for all tastes and all passions,” she says.

 Of course, the sheer number of options makes it challenging to choose the right course—and according to Lornie Hughes, the registrar and executive director of student experience at Prince Edward Island’s Holland College, the best way to do that is to visit the campus.
 “This has become less of a norm than it was a decade ago,” he says.
 “But physically visiting the campus [is helpful because] the instructors are welcoming and will allow people to walk through their classrooms,” so students get a sense of what the program focuses on and whether it will meet their needs.
-In-person tours are unlikely to happen this year because of the coronavirus pandemic, but Student Life Network, a resource hub for students, has put together a province-by-province guide to the virtual college tours that are available.

 Hughes cautions against letting anyone—whether friends, family or pop culture—have too much influence over what you decide to study or train in.
 He points to a 2015 spike in applications to Holland College’s Culinary Institute of Canada—around the same time, he says, that the reality TV show Cake Boss was really popular.
 “Everybody wants to be a pastry chef, because that’s what they saw on TV,” he says.
 “But when students actually got there, they decided it wasn’t really what they wanted to do.
 It was, ‘This isn’t what I thought it was.’ ”

 Choosing the right program is particularly important for international students, for whom “it is hard to do a course change,” says Vignesh Viswanathan, a 2018 grad of Confederation College’s dental care and administration program.
-(Study permits are valid for the period of the program you initially enrolled in, so if the new program is longer, you will need to apply for an extension.)
-He recommends researching programs thoroughly, including by reading course descriptions on the college’s website and talking to current students.
+(Study permits are usually valid for the period of the program you initially enrolled in, so if the new program is longer, you will likely need to apply for an extension.)
+Viswanathan recommends researching programs thoroughly, including by reading course descriptions on the college’s website and talking to current students.
 Prospective students should definitely not rely solely on other people’s opinions, though.
 “Never blindly trust what another person says with regards to choosing a course,” he says.
 “Everyone has a different situation.”

 Colleges are also increasingly collaborating with universities, so students no longer have to feel like they’re “forced into one bucket or the other,” Hughes says.
 “That’s a significant change over the last decade.”
 He points to more user-friendly transfer credits as one way students can experience both types of institutions, as well as programs that are actually partnerships between colleges and universities.

-How to prepare for the pace of education
+Preparing for the pace

 That’s one reason why your first semester at college might be surprisingly intense.
 “Most semesters are only 13 weeks long,” Hughes says.
 “In a two-year program, that may seem like a significant amount of time, and graduation may seem a long way away, but it’s only really four semesters and it can go by fairly quickly.”